huaweiping/Data-augmentation-for-3D-Volume-segmentation/README.md

-# Data-augmentation-for-Volume-segmentation
+# Data-augmentation-for-3D-Volume-segmentation
-This is a data augmentation tool for the 3D volume segmentation including Image and mask
+This is a data augmentation tool for the 3D volume segmentation including Image and mask(label)

 Thank you so much, ChatGPT!